TheRealRazbi/frontend-twitch-notification-app/README.md

 Frontend App for a twitch notification app

-This is an API that lets you create a list of twitch streamers and check if they're streaming using the twitch api.
+This is a frontend app that uses an API to allow you to add and remove twitch streamers from a list and check if they're live and display that information

 This project was made as a uni project.
 If you want to contact me, my other repos might have contact information.